-The City is projecting approximately \$5.3 million in PFDIF fee revenues for Fiscal Year 2017-18 as compared to a total of approximately \$5.5 million in annual lease payments on all City financings which could be paid from such revenues (see "Outstanding Indebtedness of the City").
+The City is projecting approximately \$7.0 million in PFDIF fee revenues for Fiscal Year 2017-18 as compared to a total of approximately \$5.2 million in annual lease payments on all City financings which could be paid from such revenues (see "Outstanding Indebtedness of the City" below).
 While the City has projected that future development will stabilize and believes that annual PFDIF revenues, or accumulated PFDIF revenues, will be available to pay a portion of the lease payments referenced above, there can be no guarantee that building activity will occur as anticipated, and as a result, the City General Fund may be required to pay a greater share of lease payments than currently anticipated by the City.
-However, to mitigate future fluctuations in PFDIF revenues from again impacting the General Fund, the City expects to reserve \$[5.5] million (one year's share of debt service on PFDIF - eligible projects) of the current \$[3.9] million fund balance.
+However, to mitigate future fluctuations in PFDIF revenues from again impacting the General Fund, the City generally expects to reserve \$5.2 million (one year's share of debt service on PFDIF - eligible projects) of the PFDIF fund balance, subject to variations year-to-year, due to repayment of interfund loans.
+The City has maintained this additional reserve in full since Fiscal Year 2011-12, and anticipates continued reserves at least equal to \$5.2 million through the term of current debt repayment.